Wittenoom, Western Australia: Closing of the town

 It was reported in 2018 that thousands of travellers still visited the ghost town every year, as a form of extreme tourism.
 The Wittenoom Closure Bill was reintroduced to the Western Australian Parliament in August 2021, and was passed on 24 March 2022.
 The bill enabled the compulsory acquisition and demolition of the 14 remaining privately owned properties in the former townsite.

-The traditional owners of country where Wittenoom is situated, the Panyjima people, have petitioned the Western Australian Parliament to not only remove all of Wittenoom's remaining buildings, but to remediate the land so that it is no longer contaminated.

 The Wittenoom Closure Bill was passed by the Western Australian Parliament in March 2022, allowing the government to permanently close Wittenoom by compulsorily acquiring the remaining private properties and remove all infrastructure from the town.
 In September 2022, the last resident was evicted.
-As of September 2022, the town was classified as deserted, and closed to the public.
-A bushfire reportedly hit the area around 26 December 2022, causing damage to remaining buildings and disrupting plans to demolish the site during the 2023 dry season.
+As of September 2022, the town had no remaining residents, was classified as deserted, and closed to the public.
+A bushfire hit the area around 26 December 2022, causing damage to remaining buildings and disrupting plans to demolish the site during the 2023 dry season.
+In May 2023 the West Australian government began demolishing the surviving buildings and burying debris on site, but did not commit to cleaning up the remaining piles of asbestos tailings left near the former mine.